 Back then…

-Over the years, the Persian cat breed has been slowly “selectively” breed to accentuate certain characteristics where are now the “hallmark” of the breed.
-Characteristics such as their:
+Over the years, the Persian cat breed has been slowly “selectively” to accentuate specific characteristics that are now the “hallmark” of the species.
+Features such as their:

 - Stubby nose,